aws-samples/amazon-s3-access-points-for-cross-account-integration-samples/README.md

 ## Deployment Instructions - Account A (E.g. 2345678901)

-1. Login to AWS Management Console.
+1. Login to AWS Management Console
 1. Go to KMS and create a Customer managed key
    - For Key administrators, add required users / roles in Account A
    - For Key users, add
       - required users / roles in Account A
-      - under ```Other AWS accounts```, add id for Account B e.g. ```arn:aws:iam::123456790:root```
+      - under ```Other AWS accounts```, add id for Account B e.g. ```arn:aws:iam::1234567890:root```
 1. Go to S3 and create a bucket.
 Copy sample CSV data to this bucket. e.g. [NYC taxi data](https://registry.opendata.aws/nyc-tlc-trip-records-pds/)
-1. Go to Properties, under Default encryption, select AWS-KMS and select the KMS key created in the previous step.
+1. Go to Properties, under Default encryption, select AWS-KMS and select the KMS key created in the previous step
 1. Create a bucket policy using sample [bucket_policy_delegate_permissions_to_access_point_sample](./resources/bucket_policy_delegate_permissions_to_access_point_sample.json)
 1. Create access point using sample   [access_point_for_emr_role_sample](./resources/access_point_policy_for_emr_role_sample.json)

 ---

-## Deployment Instructions - Account B (E.g. 123456790)
+## Deployment Instructions - Account B (E.g. 1234567890)

 1. Go to S3 and create a bucket to store PySpark script and EMR logs
 1. Go to EMR and click on `Create Cluster`